compasseur/SDRBridge/README.md

 When using an Airspy Mini, the driver can only send Raw samples at the moment.

-The driver allows to specifiy a custom packet size for receiving samples (both Airspy and HackRF).
+The driver allows to specifiy a custom usb request buffer size size for receiving samples (both Airspy and HackRF) (default is 1024 * 16).

 The SDRBridge driver app is based on the work by: